SDCG69/SDCG-V10/content/handbook/erotica-pornography.md

 Both have been part of human culture for as long as there has been culture.
 Erotic writing predates the printing press; erotic art predates photography by millennia.
 What's genuinely new is the scale and accessibility of the contemporary internet — the ability to access virtually unlimited sexual content within seconds, for free, from complete privacy.
 That change in access has produced both enormous liberation and some significant problems worth understanding.

+Erotica is also becoming more mainstream and part of popular fiction.
+Best sellers such as the 'Fifty Shades' series and books by Sylvia Day have put erotica fiction content in regular books.

 ## What Pornography Is — And Isn't

 [image src="media/img/ep2.jpg" alt="Erotica and Pornography"]